 By 21 September, Ottoman forces around Nablus were broken, allowing 20 Corps to round up prisoners.
 Mounted units like the Australian Light Horse then overran the Ottoman troops at Samakh.

-Elements of the Ottoman 4th Army were deployed away from the destruction at Sharon and Nablus, and still posed a risk.
+Elements of the Ottoman Fourth Army were deployed away from the destruction at Sharon and Nablus, and still posed a risk.
 Learning of the losses at those battles, they retreated northwards.
 Allied aircraft again caused heavy losses on the retreating troops.
 Chaytor’s Force then took Es Salt and Amman.

-As the last desperate elements of the 4th Army reached Ziza they found their path blocked by the ANZAC Mounted Division.
+As the last desperate elements of the Fourth Army reached Ziza they found their path blocked by the Anzac Mounted Division.
 Pursued by Arab irregulars embittered by years of occupation, they surrendered en masse to the Anzacs rather than face slaughter at Arab hands.
 In the entire battle, the Allies had inflicted losses on the Ottomans of over 25,000 killed, wounded or captured, effectively ending their ability to continue the war.

 The way to Damascus, Beirut and Aleppo now lay open.
 Ottoman stragglers who had escaped the destruction at Megiddo continued to filter north in the hope of regrouping.
 What followed was one of the most remarkable military pursuits in history.
 Chauvel led the DMC northward, covering over 100 miles (160km) in three days and crossing the Golan Heights.

 On the morning of 1 October, the most advanced unit, the 3rd Australian Light Horse Brigade, entered Damascus in pursuit of fleeing Ottoman troops.
 They accepted the city’s formal surrender, much to the annoyance of Lieutenant-Colonel TE Lawrence, who had planned a grand ceremony in support of the Arab insurgents’ claim to self-rule.